-QT Luong is a photographer and author known for being the first to photograph all 59 US National Parks—in large format.
-He is featured in the film The National Parks: America's Best Idea, by Ken Burns and Dayton Duncan.
-Articles about his work have appeared in magazines (National Geographic Explorer, Outdoor Photographer...) and newspapers (The New York Times, San Jose Mercury News...).
+QT Luong, photographer and author, was the first to photograph all 62 U.S. National Parks—in large format.
+He has been featured in the film The National Parks: Americaʼs Best Idea, and proflied in magazines and several major newspapers.

-His photographs are the subject of four books, including the best-selling Treasured Lands, winner of six national book awards.
+His photographs are the subject of four books, including the best-selling Treasured Lands, winner of twelve national and international book awards.
 They have appeared in Time, Life, Outside, Scientific American, GEO, numerous National Geographic publications, and hundreds of others worldwide.
-Luong’s limited-edition prints are widely collected, and his on-going traveling exhibition of large prints from all the national parks has shown in museums and galleries nationwide.
+Luong’s limited-edition prints are widely collected, and his traveling exhibition has shown in museums and galleries nationwide and abroad.
 He lives in San Jose, California, with his wife and two children.
-For more of his work, visit terragalleria.com.
+To see more of his work, visit terragalleria.com.

-QT Luong celebrates the splendor and variety of the natural and human heritage with his photography.
+QT Luong celebrates the natural and human heritage with his photography.
 He has been privileged to travel through an immense geographic range, from the top of the coldest mountain on earth to under tropical seas.
-He has been called "today's leading photographer of America's National Parks" as well as a "Modern Master", and his best-selling book Treasured Lands received critical acclaim and six national book awards.
+He was the first to photograph all 62 U.S. national parks - in large format, and his best-selling book Treasured Lands received critical acclaim and twelve national and international book awards.

-There, he fell in love with the National Parks and decided to photograph all of them with a 5x7 large format camera , a single-handed, self-financed, monumental project that had not been completed by anyone before.
-To that effect, he settled in the San Francisco Bay Area and started crisscrossing this country to capture its diverse beauty.
-QT's in-depth coverage of the Parks often dictated long hikes into the backcountry, with a 75 lb backpack, and only his passion and dedication to keep him company.
-By 2002, he had visited each of the 58 National Parks.
+There, he fell in love with the national parks and decided to photograph all of them with a 5x7 large format camera , a single-handed, self-financed, monumental project that had not been completed before.
+He settled in the San Francisco Bay Area and started crisscrossing this country to capture its diverse beauty.
+Luong's in-depth explorations often dictated long hikes into the backcountry, with a 75 lb backpack, and only his passion and dedication to keep him company.
+By 2002, he had visited each of the then 58 national parks.
 He subsequently left his distinguished career as a scientist to work as a full-time photographer.
 In 2009, Ken Burns and Dayton Duncan featured him as one of the few living characters in their film The National Parks: America's Best Idea.

-They have appeared in several publications from National Geographic, Time,
+They have appeared in publications from National Geographic, Time,

-Life, Outside, Scientific American, GEO, and many others in dozens of
+Life, Outside, Scientific American, GEO, and hundreds others worldwide.

-been seen in galleries and museum solo exhibitions on both coasts.
+has been exhibited solo in galleries and museums nationwide and abroad.
 He also reached a

 large audience through terragalleria.com, one of the most